 B. Administrative Review — If the Dean of Students or designee concludes, based on the preponderance of evidence, that the student has violated the Code of Student Conduct, the Dean of Students or designee will determine an appropriate disciplinary penalty.

 1. The Dean of Students or designee will discuss the findings and determination of an appropriate penalty with the student, if the student is available.
-In cases where the Dean of Students or designee determines that the allegations against the accused student are true but the only punishment assessed is a warning, the student may not appeal.
+In cases where the Dean of Students or designee determines that the allegations against the accused student are true but the only sanction assessed is a warning, the student may not request a hearing.
 For sanctions other than warnings, the Dean of Students or designee will give the student an opportunity to either accept or reject the Dean of Students or designee’s decision.